 Some people can’t bear to see their children grow up.
 Not to mention, it can be tough knowing exactly when something should stop, like removing the stroller and getting your kid to walk wherever they need to go.

-This employee noticed the kid in the stroller and was horrified to see how old the kid looked.
-You never know, she could be exceptionally young, just a bit more advanced where her height is concerned… at which point, it’s probably time to ditch it.
+This employee noticed the kid in the stroller and was horrified to see how old she looked.
+You never know, she could be exceptionally young, just a bit more advanced where her height is concerned… at which point, it’s probably time to ditch the stroller anyway.

 Can’t out-petty the TSA

 It might seem petty, but this TSA employee was told by her boss to touch everything.
 Why?
-A note isn’t going to stop them, and if anything, it spurs them on.
+Because a note isn’t going to stop them, that’s why.
+If anything, it spurs them on.
 Now we know not to ask anything of a trusty TSA employee.

 Horton hears a what?

-It seems the TSA employees hear this all too often.
-Passengers are always trying to smuggle items they want to bring with them on board.
-The problem is, did another airline let them fly with it, or is it a bad excuse?
+It seems that TSA employees hear this all too often.
+Passengers are always trying to smuggle items they want to bring with them on-board.
+The problem is, did another airline really let them fly with it, or is it just a bad excuse?
+Our money’s on option B.

-At any rate, different airlines have different rules, so it’s always important to check in on them before flying.
-This TSA employee obviously doesn’t have a lot of faith in people, assuming they’re telling porky pies rather than the truth.
-We wonder what it’s usually for?
+At any rate, different airlines have different rules, so it’s always important to check them before flying.
+This TSA employee obviously doesn’t have a lot of faith in people, though, assuming their pants are pretty much on fire all the time.

 Big boss perks